dibollinger/CookieBlock-Crawler-Prototype/README.md

 display detailed information of the purpose of each cookie present on the website.
 This crawler specifically targets CMP implementations that display such information, for the purpose of gathering a dataset of cookie labels and purposes.

+Using a list of input domains, the label crawler scrapes domains in expectation that they use specific Consent Management Platform plugin to display cookie banners to users.
+Currently supported CMPs are __Cookiebot__, __OneTrust__ and __Termly__.
+If the CMP is found, specific string identifiers are extracted from the website to then retrieve the externally hosted cookie label information.

 Each cookie is assigned to one of the following purpose classes: